 Do Peonies Prefer Moist or Dry Soil?

 Peonies require slightly moist soil but can tolerate short periods of drought.
-If you haven’t had rainfall for a couple of weeks, water your peony if the top 2 inches of soil feel dry.
+If you haven’t had rainfall for a few weeks, water your peony if the top 2 inches of soil feel dry.
 Peonies hate waterlogged soil because it causes problems like fungal infections.

 Seasonal Changes to Consider

 Seasonal weather conditions can affect how often you water your peonies.
-If you’re experiencing prolonged drought or live in an arid area, you’ll need to water peonies more frequently.
+If you’re experiencing prolonged drought or live in an arid area, you must water peonies more frequently.
 In extreme cases, you may need to water every few days.

 Don’t water peonies during the winter, as they require a cold, dormant period to flower properly.